 Description of our 3 days private tour in Greece

 Start from Athens early in the morning to an amazing long day.
 You will be driving through the scenic national road towards Central Greece, and a couple of hours later we will arrive to visit Thermopylae.

 Thermopylae (Hot Gates), the battlefield of King Leonidas and his 300 Spartans.
-Thermopylae is one of the major stops of this tour; known in the ancient years as the one of the very important battles that has changed the words history.
+Thermopylae is one of the major stops of this tour; known in the ancient years as one of the very important battles that has changed the word’s history.

 Thermopylae gave strong responses to the people who were flocking there to be inspired by the braveness, the obey to their laws, and the sacrifice for the world.

-Short sightseeing, to see the large Byzantine church of St. Dimitrios, the rotonda, the withe tower witch is the trade mark of Thessaloniki and the statue of Alexander the great.
+Short sightseeing, to see the large Byzantine church of St. Dimitrios, the Rotonda, the withe tower which is the trademark of Thessaloniki and the statue of Alexander the Great.
 Free evening to discover the capital of North Greece.
-Walk along the scenic coastal pavement of the town to visit the white tower and the statue of Alexander the great.
+Walk along the scenic coastal pavement of the town to visit the white tower and the statue of Alexander the Great.

 Overnight at Thessaloniki.